macCesar/purgeTSS/README.md

 # alias:
 > purgetss i
 ```

+By default, `purgetss` will look for an optional `./purgetss/config.js` file where you can define any customization.

-Creates a minimal `config.js` file inside the `purgetss`  folder at the root of your project:
+Creates a minimal `./purgetss/config.js` file at the root of your project:
 ```javascript
 // ./purgetss/config.js
 module.exports = {